 - Lose weight.
 If you're overweight or obese, losing weight might help ease your hot flashes.

 Many women have turned to alternative medicine, including mind and body techniques and dietary supplements to help curb hot flashes.
-There is a shortage of well-designed studies on complementary health practices for hot flashes, but research is progressing.
+There's a shortage of well-designed studies on complementary health practices for hot flashes, but research is progressing.

 Mind and body approaches